Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - the current working directory of a US-Web instance deployed thanks to ``deploy-us-web-release.sh`` is ``/opt/universal-server/us_web-x.y.z``

 - if unable to connect, the firewall (ex: ``iptables -L``) might be the culprit!
-Note that the whole US framework tends to rely on a specific TCP range (ex: ``50000-55000``) for inter-VM communications
+Note that the whole US framework tends to rely on a specific TCP range (ex: ``50000-55000``) for inter-VM communications; for HTTP, TCP port 80 is expected to be opened, and this is TCP port 443 for HTTPS (see also our `iptables.rules-Gateway.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/iptables.rules-Gateway.sh>`_ script)

 - to debug (once batch mode has been enabled/disabled), one may use the ``debug`` make target, from the tree root